StefanBratanov/chotto/README.md

                                Default: Ethereum
       --contribution-attempt-period=<contributionAttemptPeriod>
                              How often (in seconds) to attempt contribution once authenticated.
-If this value is set to a low number, you may observe rate limiting errors from the sequencer.
+This value could change
+                               dynamically based on responses from the
+                               sequencer.
                                Default: 15
       --entropy-entry=<entropyEntry>
                              A text which would be used as a seed to generate